eugenwintersberger/pni-libraries.libpniio/doc/users_guide/nexus_files.rst

    Aside from its name the arguments of the \cpp{create\_files} function have a slightly different meaning.
 If a set of files should be produced the file name is not a simple string but a \cpp{printf} like format string.
-This allows the storage backend of \libpniio\ to number each new file as it is created.
+This allows the storage backend of \libpninexus\ to number each new file as it is created.
    The second argument to this function is the size in MByte an individual file can attain before a new one will be created.
 The above call to \cpp{create\_files}
    would yield the following files